Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 ## Breakpoints

 **NELSON** applications are built Mobile First.
-A number of breakpoints are provided by default and also tie into the Spacing Utility classes and variables:
+A number of breakpoints are provided by default, and also tie into the Spacing Utility classes & variables:
 ```
 - root: 0px
+- xs: 576px
-- s: 576px
+- s: 768px
-- m: 768px
+- m: 1024px
-- l: 992px
+- l: 1200px
-- xl: 1200px
+- xl: 1400px
-- xxl: 1400px
+- xxl: 1600px
 ```
 To use these breakpoints in a media query:
 ```